 By enabling the SMTP settings, Xedge gains the ability to send crucial information via email.
 One notable feature includes reporting Lua exceptions.
 In case one of your Lua programs crashes, a detailed message will be sent to your email address.
 SMTP settings also enable the xedge.elog() function, allowing you to send messages through email.
 Keep in mind that, unless it's an emergency with the flush attribute set, messages are accumulated and sent in bulk either when the maximum size or time limit is reached.
 Note that email messaging is automatically disabled when the Xedge browser UI is connected to an Xedge device.

-Be advised that activating the automatic certificate management feature may take up to 4 minutes to become fully operational.
+Note that activating the automatic certificate management feature may take up to 3 minutes to become fully operational.

 The Reverse Connection feature, included in the Let's Encrypt plugin, allows remote access to your Xedge via the SharkTrustX demo portal.
 This feature requires activation of the Automatic Certificate Management.
 You can easily enable or disable the remote connection at any time without the need to click the save button after toggling the Reverse Connection switch.
 See SharkTrustX for details.